-Through an annulment, many choose to use the legal system to undo their “I dos” early in the marriage.
-The reasons for quickly putting an end to a short marriage vary, and the legal responsibilities and rights can depend on whether annulment is an option.
+Through an annulment, many choose to use the legal system to undo their “I do’s” early in the marriage.
+The reasons for quickly putting an end to a short marriage vary, and the legal responsibilities and rights can depend on whether an annulment is an option.

-The award-winning family law attorneys at Graham Law Firm, PLLC, are always on your side.
+The award-winning family law attorneys at Graham Law Firm, PLLC are always on your side.
 If you wish to file for an annulment in Northern Virginia, contact our team online today or give us a call at (703) 443-9360.

 What Is an Annulment?

-In Virginia, an annulment differs from a divorce, which is the end of a valid marriage.
+In Virginia, an annulment differs from a divorce—which is the end of a valid marriage.
 An annulment is considered the end of an invalid marriage.
-The courts may grant an annulment when there is viable legal reason the marriage shouldn’t have existed in the first place.
+The courts may grant an annulment when there is a viable legal reason the marriage shouldn’t have existed in the first place.
 If you feel your marriage was invalid from the start, you may be eligible for a marriage annulment.

 In this state, a spouse needs a legal reason for successfully seeking an annulment.
-Each of the following factors are legal grounds for such a move:
+Each of the following factors is legal grounds for such a move: